Thomas Bleakley McDowell: The Irish Times Trust

-By the early 1970s, the circulation of The Irish Times had almost doubled in a decade to 60,000 and it was making money.
-Some of the directors indicated an interest in selling the company and McDowell proposed instead that it be turned into a trust.
+By the early 1970s, the circulation of The Irish Times had almost doubled in a decade to 60,000, and it was making money.
+Some of the directors indicated an interest in selling the company, and McDowell proposed instead that it be turned into a trust.
 It was a period when several newspapers in Ireland and Britain had changed hands or were seen as being vulnerable to takeovers.

-His aims were to protect the newspaper's independence, make it as difficult as possible for anyone to take over, and formalise its aims in a guiding trust.
+He aimed to protect the newspaper's independence, make it as difficult as possible for anyone to take over, and formalise its aims in a guiding trust.

 McDowell's primary interest in the arrangements was in drawing up the terms of the trust, using his legal expertise and drawing on a wide range of media models including the Guardian, the Observer, the Economist magazine, and the New York Times as well as other documents ranging from the Constitution to the American Declaration of Independence.

 He worked on the trust document for many months, going through 28 drafts before he was satisfied with the result.
 Among the issues he had to consider was the mechanism for appointing trustees: various options which would allow public bodies or interests to name members were considered but ruled out because of fears that the appointments would become politicised.

 In the end, he opted to appoint them himself, with the help of each one selected to appoint others.
-When he had finished the draft trust document he showed it to Gageby who suggested that a proviso requiring the newspaper to reflect minority views be included, which it was.
+When he had finished the draft trust document, he showed it to Gageby, who suggested that a proviso requiring the newspaper to reflect minority views be included, which it was.

 The five directors of the company, including McDowell and Gageby, transferred their shares in the company to a solicitor in the autumn of 1973 in anticipation of announcing the trust at the end of that year.